 Imagine the exponential impact these organizations could have if they put their rivalries for donors and dollars aside to collaborate for a common cause.

 “If you want to go fast, go alone.
 If you want to go far, go together.” – African Proverb

 Heck, imagine the impact it could have on you, personally.
 As the wise and highly esteemed philosophical guru, Amy Poehler, once said:

 “Find a group of people who challenge and inspire you, spend a lot of time with them, and it will change your life.”

 Through a personal blog our family kept to update friends and family abroad on our work and lives, I shared the following story about how World Vision Uganda, Save the Children Uganda, Child Fund Uganda, Compassion International and two local NGOs joined forces to honor and recognize those working to improve the lives of children and to inspire others to do the same.

 If you like this post, I’d appreciate you giving it a share.
-Here’s a link you can share on LinkedIn.
+Here’s a pre-populated Tweet you can use, or a link you can share on LinkedIn

 Note: This piece was written before I embraced the Oxford Comma.
 Please don’t judge.
 I’m a reformed AP-style writer.